 Hairy Bikers Chicken Cobbler Recipe

-• Use Floury Potatoes: Using a floury potato variety like King Edwards or Maris Pipers is essential for a light and fluffy cobbler topping.
+• Use floury potatoes: A floury variety like King Edwards or Maris Pipers is essential for a light cobbler topping.
 Waxy potatoes will not mash well and will create a dense, heavy dough.

-• Don’t Overwork the Dough: Handle the cobbler dough as little as possible.
-Overworking it will develop the gluten and result in a tough, chewy topping rather than a soft, scone-like texture.
+• Handle the dough gently: Overworking the cobbler dough will develop the gluten and give you a tough, chewy topping instead of a soft, scone-like texture.

-This chicken cobbler is a complete and satisfying meal on its own, with the hearty casserole and the starchy topping.
-However, to complete the plate, you could serve it with a side of simple steamed green vegetables, such as green beans or broccoli, to add a fresh element and a pop of color.
-A crisp green salad with a tangy vinaigrette would also be a lovely contrast to the rich, savory stew.
+This cobbler is a complete meal on its own, with the hearty casserole and starchy potato topping.
+To add a fresh contrast, serve it with simple steamed green vegetables such as green beans or broccoli.
+A crisp green salad with a tangy vinaigrette also works well alongside the rich, savoury stew.

-• Refrigerate: Let the dish cool completely before transferring any leftovers to an airtight container.
-The cobbler topping may soften, but the flavors of the casserole will be even better the next day.
-It can be stored in the refrigerator for up to 3 days.
-Freeze: This casserole freezes very well.
-Once completely cooled, you can freeze the entire dish or individual portions in freezer-safe containers for up to 3 months.
-Thaw in the refrigerator overnight and then reheat gently in the oven or on the stovetop.
-The cobbler topping may lose its texture, but the filling will be perfect.
+Let the dish cool completely before transferring any leftovers to an airtight container.
+The cobbler topping may soften, but the flavours of the casserole will be even better the next day.
+It keeps in the fridge for up to 3 days.

 • Calories: 720 kcal